-A PRE-APPLICATION MEETING is the first step toward modifying the zoning code requirements or for the consideration of some special uses including variances, Special Use Permits, Development Incentive Permits, and Substantial Conformance Improvement Permits to be heard by the Board of Adjustment or Zoning Administrator Hearing Officer.
+PRE-APPLICATION MEETING is the first step to apply for variances, Special Use Permits, Development Incentive Permits, and Substantial Conformance Improvement Permits to be heard by the Board of Adjustment or Zoning Administrator Hearing Officer.

 The pre-application process starts with an online submission of a completed application, which includes a description of the request and up-load conceptual plans (in a pdf file format) to illustrate the request.
 Some pre-application meetings may require payment of a fee; check the Schedule of Fees and Charges to see if a fee is required for your meeting.
-To schedule a pre-application conference, please call 480-644-2385.

 ADMINISTRATIVE reviews do not require a pre-meeting with staff.
 Administrative reviews are typically modifications to previously approved site plans, design review cases, or work on property within an established historic district or historic landmark (a certificate of appropriateness) by completing the required application.
 If desired, you may contact a planner at (480) 644-2385 to determine if approval is needed.